floccusaddon/nuxt-website/guides/tabs.md

 Instead of syncing a local bookmarks folder, Floccus can optionally sync your open browser tabs.

-1. Create a new account with the sync method of your choice
+1. Create a new profile with the sync method of your choice
-2. In the account settings, select Tabs instead of a local folder to sync
+2. In the profile settings, select Tabs instead of a local folder to sync

 ## Auto-push